Headless scheduling engine plus framework-agnostic Web Components. Zero dependencies. Built for Salesforce Locker Service and strict CSP.

 Use Core for scheduling logic and Interface for production-ready UI components.

 Pure JavaScript scheduling engine.
 No DOM, no dependencies.
-Use when you need headless calendar logic in secure runtimes.
+Headless calendar logic for any runtime.

 Learn more →Web Components powered by Core.
 Framework-agnostic, Shadow DOM encapsulated.
-Use when you need calendar UI without framework lock-in.
+Works in React, Vue, Angular, or vanilla JS.

 import '@forcecalendar/interface';